vincentandreas/spectre-go/README.md

 - newSiteKey : generate siteKey, based on userKeyData, and other params.
 Use [HMAC-SHA256](https://en.wikipedia.org/wiki/HMAC)
 - newSiteResult : generate password based on siteKey and choosen templates.

-The value of siteKey will be module to get character based on the position
+The value of siteKey will be modulated to get character based on the position

 ```go
 func NewSiteResult(params models.GenSiteParam) string {